-Week 2/afternoon Topics: China's role in the frontier markets China is playing an increasingly important role in almost all frontier markets, but the countries are responding in very different ways.
+Week 2/afternoon 2/6/21 Topics: China's role in the frontier markets.
+China is playing an increasingly important role in almost all frontier markets, but the countries are responding in very different ways.
 We look at the spread of China's influence and assets, dissect its strategy and look at the opportunities it presents for all investors.
-We'll also explore the impact "One Belt One Road" (OBOR) will have on Cambodia and Vietnam.
-Speaker: Paul Domjan, head of research, Exotix Assignments:
+We'll also explore the impact "One Belt One Road" (OBOR) will have on Vietnam.
+Exploring investing opportunities in frontier markets.
+A masterclass with Euler Bropleh.
+Speaker: Paul Domjan, head of research, Exotix, Commented [CD4] Euler Bropleh managing director VestedWorld of them will be over Zo Assignment: Formatted: Font: 12